jimshowalter/architecture-enforcer/README.md

 * Incremental compilation is a nice side effect of this approach.
 So long as a programmer only changes the code in the implementation of a paired component,  recompilation is limited to just that implementation.
 Once Mavenized (or moved into modules) this can reduce cycle time from minutes to seconds (not counting time to redeploy).

+* References to and from nested classes are rolled up to the outermost enclosing classes.
+For example, if foo.bar.utils.Utils refers to foo.bar.utils.math.Math$Multiply, the tool registers this as a reference from foo.bar.utils.Utils to foo.bar.utils.math.Math.
+In many projects this greatly shrinks the number of references that need to be analyzed.
+If it is important in your project to track references at the nested-class level, you need to extract nested classes to new source files, or modify the tool so it preserves nesting
+(search for "nesting" in EnforcerUtils).

 ### Kinds Of References ###

 Code does not refer to other code just by calling it.